What to do if you Failed Matric

-Now that you have figured out where you went wrong you can take steps to improve your situation.
+After you have figured out where you went wrong, you can take steps to improve your situation.
 This process is not difficult but it does take a lot of time to do this.
 So what are your options?

 Go Back To School

 Not everybody gets to write Matric, and of those that do write Matric over 50% fail.
 You are not alone.
 If you absolutely have to get a Matric the only way to do that is to go back to school.
 You can approach your nearest high school and talk to the principal to find out what options they can offer you.
 You can also register for an ABET (Adult Basic Education and Training) course ABET courses give you a Matric equivalent qualification or courses to study without matric.

 You could apply to have your papers remarked.
 Remarking is expensive so it’s only recommended if you honestly feel you did better than the mark you got.
 This means that you will not rewrite your exam but you will ask that it gets marked again.
 Also be sure to check your local newspapers for the re-marking deadline date and fees.
 Students from no-fee schools may not have to pay application fees.